 The following project mimics the popular children’s game, Telephone.
 The game begins as the first player comes up with a message and whispers it to the next player.
 This player whispers what they’ve heard to the next player.
 So on and so forth until the last player is reached and the ultimate, often discombobulated, message is announced to the entire group.

-This iteration of Telephone, a joint project between staff from The Daily Californian’s photo department and Weekender magazine, began with the word “shift” and traded itself between photograph and written form 12 times.
+This iteration of Telephone, a joint project between staff from The Daily Californian’s photo department and Weekender magazine, began with a photographer and the word “shift” and went on to traded itself between photograph and written form 12 times.
 The end result is the same here as it is on playgrounds and in classrooms: a collaborative message imbued with marks of its origin and the fingerprints of everyone involved.

 Photo by David McAllister, Written by Lucas Yen